Why I’m Choosing to Share My Experience After All These Years. #MeToo

 And maybe he never did, but I know one thing for sure: what he did to me was not love.

-But to this day, I find it hard to think of him as malevolent.
-There is at least a small part of me that can’t come to terms with the actions he took as reflecting violence and malice.
+But to this day, I find it hard to think of him as a malevolent or evil individual.
 I still struggle with the notion that maybe we were just kids and he didn’t know any better.
 But then again, he should have, just as everyone should.
 That of which I am positive.

 Once I came to the conclusion that I had been assaulted, I found myself stuck between hating my abuser and still finding ways to defend him, in a sense.
 Though I owed him nothing, I couldn’t help but feel somewhat responsible, so I would seek ways to validate the entire ordeal.
 And these feelings were not easy to reason away.
 I would walk myself through the details of the event over and over, until every detail was crystal clear.
 Only then did I realize that not a single ounce of what had happened to me was my fault.
 Not even was I at fault because I chose to date someone who would do such a thing to me.
-And this point is true for anyone who has ever experienced sexual harassment, assault, or abuse.
+And this point is true for anyone who has ever experienced sexual harassment, assault, abuse, or any form of intimate partner violence.
 It is never the victim’s fault, period.
-No matter what we do, what we wear, or where we wear it, there is absolutely no legitimate argument for sexual assault.
+No matter what we do, what we wear, or where we wear it, there is absolutely no argument to legitimize sexual assault.
 And anyone who thinks otherwise should be questioned themselves.

 I think it is so important to stress that sexual assault can happen to anyone at anytime, even when the abuser is your own partner, or someone you love and trust.
 In my experience, that fact has only made coping more difficult for me.